sticnarf/donkey-fs/README.md

 This project should compile on Linux, macOS and FreeBSD, but only **Linux** is assured on which `mtdk` performs properly.
 See [#4](https://github.com/sticnarf/donkey-fs/issues/4).

+Prebuilt binaries are available in the [releases section](https://github.com/sticnarf/donkey-fs/releases).

 ## Usage